nenuadrian/omen-scala-browser-game-generic-api/README.md

 The system is pretty much an entity management system, where relationships can be defined between them, and formulas uses to derive attributes based on this hierarchy.

+## Recommended usage pattern

+Have a database of your own, separate of that of the engine.
+Leverage the engine API for things like storing entities with relationships that have formulas between them (e.g. a building needing other things the player has such as abilities to be certain levels).

+Use Omen to create an entity for societies/organizations/guilds and even to store their main attributes, especially game element ones that you may want in future to use in other relationships (e.g. maybe societies can own a building).

+Leverage your own database of extra information storage, for example additional metadata about a player.
+Or for example if you want players to apply to join a society.
+Tell Omen to add a player to a society only when the application is approved.

 ## Sample YAML game definition

 [Click here for sample from the codebase](./src/main/resources/game_configs/space.yaml)